-“When people ask me why they should hire a personal injury attorney after a car accident, I ask them whether they would prefer to be treated like a person or a claim?
+“When people ask me why they should hire an attorney after an auto accident, I ask them whether they would prefer to be treated like a person or a claim?

 Insurance companies look at accidents and injuries as claims.
 Claims are case files that need to be resolved by either convincing people to take little or nothing or by reducing the payout as much as possible to improve the bottom line and they need to be processed as quickly as possible.”

-You Feel Overwhelmed by Dealing with the Insurance Company
+You Feel Overwhelmed by Dealing with the Insurance Companies

-“It is hard for an injured party to know what fair justice is when making an insurance claim.
+“It is hard for an injured party to know what fair justice is when making a claim.

 The injured person gets hurt.
 He or she has medical bills.
 Maybe lost wages.
 He or she can add these up.

 But the medical bills keep mounting.
 What about future medical bills?
 How much will that cost?

 We find that many injured parties do not recognize that, in our system of justice, a person injured by the fault of another is entitled to non-economic damages as well.
 We call these human damages.
 These are money damages for what has wrongfully been taken from a person, often called ‘pain and suffering.’